fellesverkstedet/fabricatable-machines/hubel-home-friendly-cnc-mill/readme.md

 # Hübel - Home friendly CNC mill
 by Jens Dyvik

-*status april 2020: Work in progress, only sketches so far*
+* *status april 2020: Work in progress, only sketches so far*
+* *update december 5th 2020, added freecad sketch+screenshots of openbuilds c-beam based design for Ikea Pax*

 The hubel machine series is home and human friendly.
 Dust, noise and fumes are contained inside integrated enclosures.
 Dust extractors / shopvacs are are located inside each enclouere *(behind cabinet doors)*.
 Noise and dust leakage from dust exctration will be reduced compared to traditional setups.